mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/native-mobile-apps.md

 You can preview a Mendix native mobile app directly on your device via the Mendix Make It Native app (available for [Android](https://play.google.com/store/apps/details?id=com.mendix.developerapp) and [iOS](https://docs.mendix.com/howto/mobile/getting-started-with-native-mobile#downloading-for-ios) by scanning the QR code in Mendix Studio Pro or manually entering the IP address.
 When you make a change to your app and press the run button, the app will be automatically reloaded, quickly making your changes visible while keeping the original state so that you are still on the same page with the same data.
 This creates a very short feedback cycle.
 Next to this, you can use a simple three-finger tab to reload the app after you make changes to the styling.

-For more information, see [How to Create & Test a Native Mobile App](https://docs.mendix.com/howto/mobile/getting-started-with-native-mobile).
+For more information, see [How to Get Started with Native Mobile](https://docs.mendix.com/howto/mobile/getting-started-with-native-mobile) in the *Mendix Studio Pro How-to's*.

 ## 4 How Can I Extend My Native Mobile App? {#how-can-i-extend-my-mobile-app}